Mother may I?

-Mother May I? is a children's game, also known as "Captain May I?" and "Father May I?".
+Mother may I? is a children's game, also known as "captain may I?" and "father may I?".

 Objective, rules, and general gameplay

 One player plays the "mother", "father" or "captain".
 The other players are the "children" or "crewmembers".
-To begin the game, the mother or father stands at one end of a room and turns around facing away, while all the children line up at the other end.
-The children take turns asking "Mother/Father, may I ?" and makes a movement suggestion.
+To begin the game, the mother or father stands at one end of the room and turns around facing away, while the children line up at the other end.
+The children take turns asking, "mother/father, may I ?" and makes a movement suggestion.
 For example, one might ask, "Mother/Father, may I take five steps forward?"
 The mother/father either replies "Yes, you may" or "No, you may not do that, but you may _ instead" and inserts their own suggestion.
-The players usually move closer to the mother/father but are sometimes led farther away.
+The players usually move closer to the mother/father, but are sometimes led astray.
 Even if the mother/father makes an unfavorable suggestion, the child must still perform it.
 The first of the children to reach the location of the mother/father wins the game.
-That child then becomes the mother/father himself, the original mother/father becomes a child, and a new round begins.
+That child becomes the mother/father, and the original mother/father becomes a child.
+A new round will then commence.

-Some suggestions that fill in the "Mother/Father/Captain, may I ?" blank include:
+Some suggestions that fill in the "mother/father/captain, may I ?" blank include: